 Sometimes mom's supply is fine, but baby is having difficulty with sucking/swallowing, which in turn, can cause supply issues and poor weight gain.
 Even if mom has a poor supply or baby has a poor suck, this can often be corrected with proper help.
 Working closely with a lactation consultant should help improve supply and/or sucking issues.

 If your child is diagnosed with failure to thrive or is having weight gain issues, your doctor may order tests.
 Failure to thrive can be an indicator of a serious health condition such as cystic fibrosis, diabetes, or heart disease.
 If it is thought to be a feeding issue, she may suggest ways to increase the calories in your baby's diet.
 Do not give baby or child nutritional supplements like Ensure without consulting with your doctor first.
 She may recommend higher calorie formula or supplements for breast milk.
 You may be referred to a feeding specialist to work with you on improving your child's nutrition.

 Adequate nutrition is important for mental and physical development.
-If you are concerned about your child's weight contact your pediatrician.
-If there is a medical issue surrounding the weight issue your doctor can provide you with information and treatment options.
-If your child has a normal rate of growth and developing normally this is not cause for concern.
+If you are concerned about your child's weight, contact your pediatrician.
+If there is a medical issue surrounding the weight issue, your doctor can provide you with information and treatment options.
+If your child has a normal rate of growth and is developing normally, this is not cause for concern.
 Some children are just smaller than others, particularly if their parents are also small in stature.
-However, if you are worried that your child is underweight discuss your concerns with your pediatrician.detail
+However, if you are worried that your child is underweight, discuss your concerns with your pediatrician.detail